earlejam/effective-java-notes/README.md

 - readResolve can be used to maintain the singleton property for a class
 - If you depend on readResolve for instance control, all instance fields with object reference types _must_ be declared transient; otherwise it is possible for a determined attacker to secure a reference to the deserialized object before its readResolve method is run
 - The accessibility of readResolve is significant (private, package-private, etc)
-- Use enum types to enforce instance control invariants whereever possible
+- Use enum types to enforce instance control invariants wherever possible

 #### 90. Consider serialization proxies instead of serialized instances

 - The _Serialization Proxy_ pattern greatly reduces the risks from traditional serialization
 - First, design a private static nested class that concisely represents the logical state of an instance of the enclosing class
-  - This is known as the _Serialization Proxy_ of the enclosing class; it should have a singel constructor whose parameter type is that of the enclosing class
+  - This is known as the _Serialization Proxy_ of the enclosing class; it should have a single constructor whose parameter type is that of the enclosing class
   - The constructor merely copies the data from its argument, it need not do any consistency checking or defensive copying
 - Both the enclosing class and its serialization proxy must be declared to implement Serializable
-- Next, add a writeReplace method on the enclosing class that creates a SerializationProxy instance with the aformentioned constructor
+- Next, add a writeReplace method on the enclosing class that creates a SerializationProxy instance with the aforementioned constructor
 - Add a readObject method to the enclosing class that throws an InvalidObjectException with a message saying the Proxy is required
 - Finally, provide a readResolve method on the SerializationProxy class to return a logically equivalent instance of the enclosing class
 - This readResolve method creates an instance of the enclosing class using only its public API and therein lies the beauty of the pattern; it largely eliminates the extralinguistic character of serialization, freeing you from having to separately ensure that deserialized instances obey the class's invariants